4/12/2024

 • A total of four different hybrid families were used across the research locations, representing 108 and 113 CRM groups.

-• Four different combinations of corn rootworm traits and insecticide seed treatments were compared in the study (Table 1).
+• Three different combinations of corn rootworm traits and insecticide seed treatments were compared in the study (Table 1).
 The experiments used the major components of Qrome corn and Vorceed Enlist corn without the integrated refuge component.

 Table 1.
-Corn rootworm treatments compared in 2022 adult emergence experiments.
+Corn rootworm treatments compared in 2020, 2021, 2022, and 2023 field experiments.

 Video: Managing In-Season CRW Populations